itsrv/Dynamic-Script/README.md

 # To Have script running on angular component on load

-Useges :
+Usage :

-Pass the script url to this component it will be created on the component.
+Pass the script URL to this component it will be created on the component.

 <dynamic-script [Script]="scriptUrl"></dynamic-script>

-// Angular script tags does not work
+// Angular script tags do not work